SteelCompendium/draw-steel-elements/docs/initiative-tracker.md

 Click the "Reset Round" button to clear all turn indicators and start a new round.

-### Reset Encounter
+### Reset Encounter State

-Click the "Reset Encounter" button to clear all "state" data from the tracker.
+Click the "Reset Encounter State" button to clear all "state" data from the tracker.
 All state will be lost including current stamina, conditions, turn tracker, and villain power.  **Warning: this is a destructive operation**

 ### Stamina Management